 The bleachers are great but for optimal comfort and leisure we recommend hooking up with a private balcony, overlooking Bay Street.
 Some restaurants opt to stay open during the festival, serving alcoholic beverages and finger foods, often in package deals with your tickets!
 Two restaurants definitely staying open on parade nights are:

-Where To Buy Your Tickets– Bay Street and East Street at Bacardi
+Where To Buy Your Tickets– Bay Street and Charlotte Street

 You can also watch the festival for free by simply standing on the streets.
 We think the least crowded option for observing is on Shirley Street and Parliament Street near the Nassau Public Library.
 Keep in mind that because that spot is admission-free, you’ll have no seating (not to mention you’ll be at the mercy of the port-o-potties).
 This is only recommended if you want to view the festival for an hour or so, and therefore is not suggested for the full festival experience.